oskariorg/oskari-frontend/api/mapping/layerselector/request/addlayerlistfilterrequest.md

 # AddLayerListFilterRequest

-Layerlist new filter buttons can be added by sending AddLayerListFilterRequest.
+ Filter buttons can be added for layerlist by sending AddLayerListFilterRequest.

 ## Use cases

 - add layerlist filter

 ## Description

-Layerlist new filter buttons can be added by sending AddLayerListFilterRequest.

 The filter name parameter is used in ShowFilteredLayerListRequest request when activating allready defined filter.